 FDA Declines to Approve First Oral Medication for Type 1 Diabetes

-The U.S. Food and Drug Administration (FDA) issued a Complete Response Letter (CRL) today regarding Zynquista (sotagliflozin) for use by patients with Type 1 diabetes.
-Zynquista is a dual SGLT-1/2 inhibitor, and would have been the first oral medication approved for people with T1D to be used in conjunction with insulin therapy.
+The U.S. Food and Drug Administration (FDA) issued a Complete Response Letter (CRL) today regarding Zynquista (sotagliflozin) for use by patients with type 1 diabetes.
+Zynquista is a dual SGLT-1/2 inhibitor, and would have been the first oral medication approved for people with type 1 diabetes (T1D) to be used in conjunction with insulin therapy.
 Lexicon and Sanofi announced the news in a joint press release.
 In the statement, the partners said they’d “work closely with the FDA to determine the appropriate next steps.”

 Recognizable name brand SGLT-2 inhibitors include Farxiga, Invokana and Jardiance.
 Studies on their use in T1D patients show promising results, and Farxiga and Zynquista are currently being reviewed by the European Medicines Agency (EMA) for usage by people with T1D.

-Trial results for Zynquista identified a notable reduction in HbA1c levels and increased time in range (between 70-180 mg/dl), but the risk of diabetic ketoacidosis (DKA) was noted to be substantially higher during all trials for the drug.
+Trial results for Zynquista identified a notable reduction in HbA1c levels and increased time in range (between 3.9-10.0 mmol/L70-180 mg/dL), but the risk of diabetic ketoacidosis (DKA) was noted to be substantially higher during all trials for the drug.
 The content of CRLs are rarely made public, but the reasoning behind the FDA’s decision is likely due in part to this increased risk of DKA.

 It remains to be seen if Zynquista will be approved for people living with T1D in Europe, but the preliminary recommendations from the Committee for Medicinal Products for Human Use (CHMP) in Europe were considerably more positive than the recommendations from the FDA Advisory Committee in the U. S.